Time-restricted eating (TRE): A simple way to turbo-charge your weight loss

 To make time-restricted eating successful, eating nutritious, filling and delicious food is also key.
 This will ensure that your body has a plentiful supply of antioxidants, vitamins and minerals to boost the repair pathways that fasting triggers, and will help you to feel fuller for longer.
 In addition, a diet rich in fresh vegetables and fruit, together with probiotics, will optimise your gut microbiome and powerfully enhance your mood.

-At the Fast 800, we have made this easy for you.
+On The Fast 800 Online Programme, we have made this easy for you.
 Whether you opt to follow a 5:2 schedule or an 800-calorie diet, or simply want to eat a healthy Mediterranean-style diet, our recipes are designed to combine perfectly with time-restricted eating.
+We also have two meal a day plans available for those looking to reduce their eating window further, making sure your protein targets continue to be reached within two meals, instead of three.

 Time-restricted eating: five practical steps